Graduate Outcomes Survey – data and results

 In terms of location of employment for honours degree graduates, 91% were employed in Ireland and 9% were employed overseas, with a slight variation noted across sectors.

 Sector – Honours Degree by Institution Type

-In total, 16% of employed honours degree graduates were working in human health and social work activities, nine months after graduation.
-There is some notable variation across the sectors, with 19% of university graduates, 13% of institute of technology and 1% of college graduates working in this sector.
-The least popular sectors include public administration and defence and transportation and storage, with 1% of graduates employed in each, across all sectors.
+In total, 15% of employed honours degree graduates were working in human health and social work activities, nine months after graduation.
+There is some notable variation across the sectors, with 18% of university, 12% of institute of technology and 1% of college graduates working in this sector.
+The least popular sectors included agriculture, forestry and fishing and transportation and storage, with 1% of graduates employed in each, across all sectors.

 Salary – Honours Degree